nalej/docs/tutorials/appdeployment_wclusters.md

 #### Deploy with connections

 If you designed your descriptor with outbound network interfaces, you will be able to connect any instance created with it on deployment time to other applications that were described with inbound network interfaces.
-Be aware that, if any outbound interface was described as required, to describe the connections to that interfaces on deployment time is mandatory.
+Be aware that, if any outbound interface was described as required, to describe the connections to those interfaces on deployment time is mandatory.

 Using the flag `--connections` you will be able to describe the connections to other applications.
-The connection on deployment time is defined using the **outbound network interface name** that you want to connect, the **instance id** of the target application, and the **inbound network interface name** of that application to create a point to point connection.
+The connection is defined using the **outbound network interface name** that you want to connect, the **instance id** of the target application, and the **inbound network interface name** of that application to create a point to point connection.
 These fields must be concatenated using the comma `,` character.
 If you want to define more that one connection, concatenate the definitions using the sharp `#` character as separator.

 ```bash
 ./public-api-cli app inst deploy